MacGIS/MacGIS.github.io/README.md

 # SaintPaul3K

-Repo to host dynamic HTMLs for Urban GIS Fall 2019
+This repository hosts dynamic HTMLs for the Urban GIS Fall 2019 final presentation.
+The accompanying StoryMap is [here]().

+### To Edit or Remove Content